-Acupuncture For Wounds
+Acupuncture For Wound Healing

 Before I begin my tale, I do want to let you know that acupuncture for wounds can support stubborn wounds that will not heal.
 You know the kind of wounds which harden and then seem infected?
 There may be pus, pain or redness around the area.
 Before seeking acupuncture for this, I do recommend practical wound care.
 Keeping the wound clean, covered with a high quality bandaid.
 You can even apply high quality Manuka honey which is now used in hospitals.
 If the wound does not heal however despite proper wound care, please check with your GP as there may be an underlying issue.